Introduction

 Russia as India's Top Crude Oil Supplier — Energy Geopolitics

 Following the Russia-Ukraine war (February 2022), India dramatically increased its import of discounted Russian crude oil.
 By FY 2024-25, Russia accounted for ~35.8% of India's total crude oil imports — the largest single source — with the value of Russian crude imports rising from $1.1 billion (pre-war) to ~$50.2 billion.
 Previously, Russia supplied less than 2% of India's oil (before 2022).
-Iraq (15%), Saudi Arabia (13%), and UAE (10%) are the other major suppliers.
+Iraq (15%), Saudi Arabia (13%), and UAE (10%) were the other major suppliers.

 Exam Strategy